 For more detailed information consult the manufacturer owner's manual located in the Owner Information Package.

 Generator Prep (Optional)

 This option must be installed before the generator option.
-With this option, the remote start wire is installed in the unit along with the automatic change over switch and carbon monoxide detector.
+With this option, the change over switch and carbon monoxide detector are installed.